7 Practical Tips for Ministry Team Building (And Why It’s So Important)

-But the children’s ministry staff at Whittier Hills is shifting to a team approach.
-LuAnn Robinson, a volunteer fifth-grade coordinator at this church, says, “Being on a team is really important to me.
+But the children’s ministry staff at Redemption Hill is shifting to a team approach.
+LuAnn Robinson, a volunteer fifth grade coordinator at this church, says, “Being on a team is really important to me.
 I don’t think we had as much of a team thing before, but they’re trying to do more now.
 For a long time, you kind of felt like the Lone Ranger out there, and it was hard to keep going.
 It’s nice to have your peers reminding you that you’re doing a good job, you’re making a difference.
 I think it just gets really hard to keep doing it without any team.”

 Team Building Benefits